 May 1968 was a significant month in the history of the Middleton Railway, as it saw the closure of Middleton Broom Pit, after more than 200 years of mining coal and transporting it into the centre of Leeds.
-To mark the 50th anniversary of this closure, the railway will be running a special event on Saturday 29th and Sunday 30th September 2018, but activities surrounding this event will not just run for that one weekend.
-Rather, it will be the focus of a much larger project, which is aimed at providing a proper commemoration of this change in the industry that had been key to this area of Leeds.
+To mark the 50th anniversary of this closure, the railway ran a special event on Saturday 29th and Sunday 30th September 2018, but activities surrounding this event did not just run for that one weekend.
+Rather, it was the focus of a much larger project, which was aimed at providing a proper commemoration of this change in the industry that had been key to this area of Leeds.

 A separate page gives more details of this special event, but this page describes the rest of the project that surrounds it.
-This project has been funded by Leeds City Council through its Community Wellbeing Fund.
+This project was funded by Leeds City Council through its Community Wellbeing Fund.

-In addition to the event, there are four main strands to the project, as follows.
+In addition to the event, there were four main strands to the project, as follows.